Skip to main content

 Manually export issues to GitHub

-To manually export an issue to GitHub, go to the Issues page and simply click the GitHub icon.
+To manually export an issue to GitHub, go to the Issues page, select the issue, click the Actions button and select the 'Send to GitHub' option.

 Troubleshooting